 In ascomycetes, the fruiting body is called ascocarp and there are mainly four types of ascocarps.
 Ascomycetes examples of ascospores are cleistothecium, perithecium, apothecium, and ascostroma.

 Ascomycetes Reproduction Sexually

-There are two different mating types of hyphae that come together and fuse.
+Two different mating types of hyphae come together and fuse.
 After fusion Plasmogamy takes place, but it does not follow karyogamy immediately.
 According to dikaryon, the fused structures of ascomycetes contain two haploid nuclei, one from each parent to form a diploid zygote.

 Ascomycetes Life Cycle

 Asexual Reproduction Life Cycle